Supported Functions

 KEYHOLD

 This function is used for user interaction using the keyboard while the simulation is running.
-Returns true if the provided key is pressed.
-This function returns true until the key is released.
+This function returns true if the provided key is pressed.
+This function returns true in all steps, up until the key is released.

 = KEYHOLD("A")